traefik/traefik/docs/index.md

 Go back to your browser ([http://localhost:8080](http://localhost:8080)) and see that Træfik has automatically detected the new instance of the container.

-Finally, see that Træfik load-balances between the two instances of your services by running the following command multiple times:
+Finally, see that Træfik load-balances between the two instances of your services by running twice the following command:

 ```shell
 curl -H Host:whoami.docker.localhost http://127.0.0.1